 On 26 February 2025, the Council submitted its Statement of Case (CD G.02);

-On 5 March 2025, a Case Management Hearing was held.
+On 5 March 2025, a Case Management Conference was held.

 Meeting transcript (CD F.05)

 The Appellant relies on the fact that members are recorded in the transcript of the meeting “as discussing the sunlight and daylight impacts of the Proposed Development”.
 The fact that there was a discussion about daylight and sunlight impacts does not assist with the Council’s reasons for resolving that it would have refused permission.
 The debate at a planning committee may be broad-ranging.
 Different members may hold and express differing views and their views may change during the course of the debate.
 The views expressed by one or more members do not disclose the collective reasoning of the Council.
 That is why the Courts have recognised that statements made by members during the course of committee debate cannot be treated as the reasons for the final decision reached by the committee (R v London County Council ex parte London and Provisional Electric Theatres Ltd [1915] 2 KB 446 at p.490 - 491; R v Poole BC ex parte Beebee [1991] 2 PLR 27 at [31]; R (Midcounties Co-operative Ltd) v Forest of Dean Council [2017] EWHC 2056 (Admin) at [58 – 61] and [87]).